 About Marc Adams School of Woodworking

-Well, it's no small task to summarize twenty-one years of woodworking history, but we'll try!
+Well, it's no small task to summarize twenty-three years of woodworking history, but we'll try!

 ￼Marc Adams School of Woodworking 1993 was the first year of the school.
 That summer Marc taught 16 classes in 16 straight weeks to over 150 students without the aid of assistants or outside instructors.
 It nearly wiped him out!
 Clearly the school would have to enlist the aid of other master woodworkers.

 In 1995 the school saw several notable authors and woodworkers (such as Dr R. Bruce Hoadley, Bob Flexner, Bonnie Klein, John Jordan, Kelly Mehler, Seth Stem, and Dr Roger Cliffe) come to MASW to help teach specialized areas and expand the curriculum.
 The school went from 16 classes the first year to 25 classes the in the second year.

 1996 was the first year that we started offering two workshops every week.
 It was also the first year that we offered a two-week Apprenticeship class.
 Our workshops expanded from 25 classes to nearly 40 classes.
 Classes now ran from the first of June to the end of September.

 The school took another major leap in 1997 when we started the Excellence Through Education program which now boasts over 30 students per year who complete their “Masters” certificate.
 Today there are over one thousand students currently working toward that title.

 1998 to 2000 were the years that the school defined itself as a leader in woodworking education.
 Our curriculum continued to grow with nearly 70 workshops each summer!
 It was during this time that Zane, Doug, and Herman started working each summer on a full-time basis.